Path partial groups: Introduction

 \begin{definition} Let $G$ be a simple undirected graph.
 The \emph{path partial group} associated to the graph $G$, denoted by $\Pb(G)$, is the partial group $\Mb(G,\{\Z_2\}_{v\in V}).$ \end{definition}

-The algebraic structure of $\Pb(G)$ can be easily described in terms of paths in $G$, and it resembles the ideas underlying path algebras, i.e., the algebra associated to a quiver \cite[II.1.2]{assem_skowronski_simson_2006}.
+The algebraic structure of $\Pb(G)$ can be described in terms of the paths contained in the cliques of $G$ and path concatenation, together with the fact that vertices behave as inverses of themselves, see discussion after Lemma \ref{lem:graphs_embeds}.
+Its construction resembles the ideas underlying path algebras, i.e., the algebra associated to a quiver \cite[II.1.2]{assem_skowronski_simson_2006}.
 The following result is the key ingredient in the proof of Theorem \ref{thm:introduction_thmA}.

 \begin{thmx}[Theorem \ref{thm:aut_of_partial_Z2}] Let $G$ be a simple undirected graph.
 Then \end{thmx}

 In general, the graph $G$ can be recovered up to isomorphism from the partial group $\Mb(G,\Hc)$ whenever the collection $\Hc$ consists of locally finite groups (see Theorem \ref{thm:maximalsub}).
 In particular, the path partial group associated to a graph $G$ determines the isomorphism type of $G$, that is, the path partial group is a classifying invariant for graphs.
 The situation for path algebras is similar: a quiver can be recovered up to isomorphism from its path algebra \cite[II.3.6]{assem_skowronski_simson_2006} and, in addition, some invariants of the quiver correspond to invariants of its associated path algebra \cite[II]{assem_skowronski_simson_2006}.
 Therefore, it makes sense to propose the following problem.